filipecamargos/Code-Challenges/README.md

-# Code-Challenges
+# Java sandbox
-The purpose of this repository is to keep track of some coding challenges practice and the solution used.
+This is my Java sandbox where I refresh Java syntax, play with common coding challenges, write some algorithms and data structures.